s-manguy/projects/fullstack/comment-module/README.md

 This fullstack project (Symfony, API Platform & React) is based on a Grafikart [tutorial](https://grafikart.fr/tutoriels/module-commentaires-api-platform-1310) project idea.

-First the comments were displayed with the post. **The performance is improved using React to display the comments only when the user has scrolled to the bottom of the page**.
-The use of React implies the use of an APIRest to get the comments.
+First the comments were displayed with the post. **Replacing the server-side comments system by a dynamic one uploading the comments when the user has scrolled to the bottom of the page improves the performance**.
+Moreover avoiding a too many number of keywords, the SEO will be improved.
+The use of React implies the use of an APIRest to retrieve the comments.
 As the initial project was coded in PHP via the Symfony framework, the **API Rest is built with API Platform**.

 The comments are displayed in pairs to be easily tested.
 Obviously, in real context, there would be more comments displayed at one go!